rennokki/elasticscout/README.md

 ElasticScout Driver for Elasticsearch 7.1+
 ================
 This package is an initial fork from [the original package by Babenko Ivan's Elasticsearch](https://github.com/babenkoivan/scout-elasticsearch-driver).
-This package intends to have separate branches for each ES version and keep updating them individually.
+This package intends to have separate branches for each ES version and keep updating them individually to maintain the LTS better.

 * [Install](#install)
 * [Base Usage](#base-usage)